Volkswagen CEO's Role in Porsche's IPO Infuriates Investors

 In the meantime, Diess will fulfill his contract that runs until October 2025, but on an advisory basis, said a person familiar with the matter.

-“Such a dual mandate can only exist temporarily in an emergency situation – it will not work in the long term,” said Ulrich Hocker of the German Association for the Protection of Securities (DSW), which represents retail investors.
+“Such a dual mandate can only exist temporarily in an emergency situation – it won’t work in the long run,” said Ulrich Hocker of the German Association for the Protection of Securities (DSW), which represents retail investors.

 Some, including industry veteran Ferdinand Dudenhoeffer, speculate that Porsche chief financial officer Lutz Meschke could replace Blume at the sports car brand.